 Any discount awarded under this scheme would come under the scope of Subsidy control regulations.
 Please see our Subsidy Allowances page for details.

-Please note this discount is only applicable to occupied properties from 01 April 2023 to 31 March 2025
+Please note this discount was only applicable to occupied properties from 01 April 2025 to 31 March 2026

 SBRR is available at 100% for ratepayers occupying single properties with a rateable value up to £12,000.
 Ratepayers with a rateable value over £12,000, but under £15,000, will receive tapered relief from 100% decreasing to 0%.